 the sun shone down from a clear sky, at thirty odd degrees north of the equator, the rays lit up colours differently. everything felt more intense, saturated. musaa is moses in arabic.

-it must have been my fourth or fifth month in jordan, during a six-month stay there almost eighteen years ago. a series of unlikely and seemingly unlinked events had brought me to this part of the world. i knew nothing about jordan when i accepted the offer to work at an ad agency in amman. can you come for a year, i’d been asked over dinner with some friends. without thinking, i’d replied: no, but for six months i think i can manage. i’d returned home that night with an assignment in an unknown land.
+it must have been my fourth or fifth month in jordan, during a six-month stay there almost eighteen years ago. a series of unlikely and seemingly unlinked events had brought me to this part of the world. although I wanted to have an authentic experience here, the fact that transport links and other tourist services had improved in recent years, did make me feel more comfortable with the idea. for example, i was able to book car rental Tel Aviv in particular seemed to have come on leaps and bounds. however, i knew nothing about jordan when i accepted the offer to work at an ad agency in amman. can you come for a year, i’d been asked over dinner with some friends. without thinking, i’d replied: no, but for six months i think i can manage. i’d returned home that night with an assignment in an unknown land.

 jordan, somewhere near israel, lebanon, syria. somewhere there toward the west, but they called it the middle east. somewhere where suddenly i had to go.